 Full Analysis.
 The Apple diagnostics software exhaustively analyses the performance and suitability of the softcore processor to ensure its performance is as good as the original hard core processor that the soft core is replacing.

 The 65C802 is in essence a 65C816 in a physical and initial 65C02 compatible format.
 The 65C802, introduced in 1989 by WDC, was intended to allow a significant market already using the 65C02 to upgrade to a "drop-in" pin compatible 65C802 device, providing the user with the performance of the new 65C816.
 The device was designed with all the capability and compatibility of a 65C816 (with exception to the external bank switch addressing modes, which are not physically available).
 On power up, the 65C802 would be a 65C02 compatible device.
 If 65C802 functions or 16 bit commands were used, the device would provide greater performance through wider internal bus executions and reduced cycle counts to perform similar tasks as the original 65C02 it replaced.
 The concept was sound, however two key issues ended up severely affecting the market uptake of the device.
 The first was that the device was never considered for new platforms.
-If a new system was being built, the 65C816 for many reasons was the superior choice over the 65C802.
+If a new system were being built, the 65C816 for many reasons was the superior choice over the 65C802.
 The second was endorsement.
 If a company failed to ship their equipment with the 65C802 (say in Apple's case, with the IIe or IIc), then software makers would not put in the extra effort to code for the 65C802, as only a small portion of owners would go to the extra effort to void their warranty and upgrade the processor themselves.
-Apple never endorsed the 65C802 processor, instead they went with the 65C816 in their new IIgs and bypassed the 802 option all together.
+Apple never endorsed the 65C802 processor, instead they went with the 65C816 in their new IIgs and by-passed the 802 option all together.
 The 65C802 is the rarest of the high performance 65xx series processors.